 What is the impact and where does it occur?
 What Management Approach is the organization's involvement in the impact?

-With 72% of its employees covered by Collective Vitarich regularly and constantly communicates Bargaining Agreements ("CBA"), Vitarich contributes with the employees and their union and upholds not only to the growth of the country's employment the terms and conditions in the CBA for as long rate but also to the empowerment of its employees. the organization can sustain.
-However, for the Through their union, employees are represented and obligations that Vitarich cannot meet or provide, their concerns are taken into consideration in thethe company explains the reasons and rationale preparation and implementation of policies, wages, for postponing/deferring compliance with the and benefits. obligations.
+With 72% of its employees covered by Collective Vitarich regularly and constantly communicates Bargaining Agreements ("CBA"), Vitarich contributes , not only to the growth of the country's employment rate but also to the empowerment of its employees.
+Through their union, employees are represented and · their concerns are taken into consideration in the preparation and implementation of policies, wages, the company explains the reasons and rationale and benefits. obligations.
 Moreover, the company practices full transparency in informing its employees and their What are the Risk/s Identified? union of the company's financial performance.

-Labor unrest may occur should there be a delayed

-performance of company's obligations under the CBA.
+Labor unrest may occur should there be a delayed performance of company's obligations under the CBA.

 Economic demands of union that the company may not be able to provide due to its financial performance at the time of negotiations on the economic provisions of the CBA.

 Strike, whether legal or illegal, for failure of parties to agree on CBA terms.
-What are the Opportunity/ies Identified?

 Cooperation of the union in disseminating relevant information and the company's situation to the rest of the employees may result from the company's full transparency on the company's financial performance and condition.